 Successful applicants will be clinical instructors at the UC Irvine School of Medicine.
 The fellows will participate in the teaching of UC Irvine residents and medical students, actively participate in interdisciplinary conferences, and take an active part in the ongoing research projects and publications of the section.

 A one-year fellowship is offered under the direction of Dr. Stephen A. Feig (one position).
-Other faculty are Drs.
-June Herman and Joan Campbell.
+Other faculty is Dr. Joan Campbell.
 Training will include both screening and diagnostic interpretation as well as breast interventional procedures.
 Up to two to three months can be spent in non-breast imaging areas of the department.
 Our state-of-the-art equipment consists of digital mammography (including CAD), dedicated breast MRI (including MRI CAD and MRI-guided biopsy), stereotactic biopsy and high-resolution breast ultrasound.
 Participation in the ongoing research projects and publications of the section is encouraged.

 Vascular and Interventional Radiology Fellowship Director